libretro/docs/docs/library/dolphin.md

 ## Extensions

-Content that can be loaded by the PPSSPP core have the following file extensions:
+Content that can be loaded by the Dolphin core have the following file extensions:

 - .elf
 - .iso